 My first book, The Poetry of Conservatism (1973), was on poets and public affairs, 1600-1745; I then wrote a student handbook, Classical and Christian Ideas in English Renaissance Poetry (1979, 2nd edn 1994), which has been continuously in print.
 For a considerable time my research has focused on literature and religion, intellectual and religious history, and the history of the book in the long eighteenth century.
-My most substantial publication to date is Reason, Grace, and Sentiment: A Study of the Language of Religion and Ethics in England, 1660–1780: 1 Whichchote to Wesley (1991) and 2 Shaftesbury to Hume (2000); I have also edited Books and their Readers in Eighteenth-Century England (1982) and Books and their Readers in Eighteenth-Century England: New Essays (2001), and, with David Wykes, Joseph Priestley, Scientist, Philosopher, and Theologian (2008) and Dissenting Praise: Religious Dissent and the Hymn in England and Wales (2011).
+My most frequently cited publication to date is Reason, Grace, and Sentiment: A Study of the Language of Religion and Ethics in England, 1660–1780: 1 Whichchote to Wesley (1991) and 2 Shaftesbury to Hume (2000); I have also edited Books and their Readers in Eighteenth-Century England (1982) and Books and their Readers in Eighteenth-Century England: New Essays (2001), and, with David Wykes, Joseph Priestley, Scientist, Philosopher, and Theologian (2008) and Dissenting Praise: Religious Dissent and the Hymn in England and Wales (2011).

 I was an associate editor of The Oxford Dictionary of National Biography (2004), responsible for theologians and freethinkers in the eighteenth century, and of The Oxford Companion to English Literature, 7th edn (2009), responsible for classical and biblical contexts of English literature.

-I have recently completed Vanity Fair and the Celestial City: Dissenting, Methodist, and Evangelical Literary Culture in England, 1720–1800, to be published in 2018 by Oxford University Press.
+My new book Vanity Fair and the Celestial City: Dissenting, Methodist, and Evangelical Literary Culture in England, 1720–1800 has recently been published (OUP, 2018).
 Topics covered include religious publishing, societies for distributing books, advice about reading, seventeenth-century nonconformist and episcopalian inheritances, Roman Catholic influences, North American connexions, interpreting the Bible, practical works, lives, letters, the uses of poetry, hymn collections, and magazines.
 Many of my recent journal articles and chapters in edited books on authors such as John Bunyan, Henry Scougal, Philip Doddridge, William Law, George Whitefield, and John Wesley feed into this book.
 You can watch me talking about it here.